pablojr94/java_manufacturing/README.md

 # java_manufacturing
-DK and JavaFX SDK with IntelliJ IDEA and Scene Builder
+JDK and JavaFX SDK with IntelliJ IDEA and Scene Builder